styled-system/styled-system/docs/api.md

 ### compose

-The `compose` utility is used to combine multiple style functions together into a single one.
+The `compose` utility is used to combine multiple style functions together into one.
 This is used internally to create the `space`, `color`, `size`, and `borders` style functions.
 This utility can also be useful for creating consistent sets of style props across multiple components.